Kanwar Dhillon: Career progression (2016-2020)

-Success and recent work (2021-present)
+Success with Pandya Store and beyond (2021–present)

-Since March 2021, Dhillon is seen portraying Shiva Pandya in Pandya Store, opposite Alice Kaushik.
+From 2021 to 2023, Dhillon portrayed Shiva Pandya in Pandya Store opposite Alice Kaushik.
 The show earned him wider recognition and praises.
-He received ITA Award for Best Actor (Popular) nomination for his performance.
+Dhillon was Nominated for ITA Award for Best Actor Popular and Indian Telly Award for Best Actor in a Supporting Role nominations for his performance.
 In 2021, he also hosted Star Plus's special segment Pyar Ka Pehla Nasha, as Shiva with Kaushik.
 It featured the top ten romantic moments of the year 2021, starring couples of Star Plus's shows.
 In 2022, Dhillon reprised Shiva Pandya in the game show Ravivaar With Star Parivaar.
+He is currently playing the lead role of Sachin Deshmukh in Star Plus's serial Udne Ki Aasha opposite Neha Harsora.

 Personal life

-In July 2022, Dhillon revealed that he is dating his Pandya Store co-actor Alice Kaushik.
+In July 2022, Dhillon revealed that he has been dating his Pandya Store co-actor Alice Kaushik, since April 2021.

-On his part, Dhillon said, " “It was a gradual process and not instant.
+Of their relationship, Dhillon said, "It was a gradual process and not instant.
 We shared beautiful chemistry on screen, which eventually transformed into real chemistry.
 Unknowingly, we are similar to our characters — Shiva and Raavi.
 Finally, I found that there was more to our connection.
 Our bond strengthened when we shot through the second lockdown away from our families in Bikaner."

-Health
+Injuries

 Dhillon suffered a leg fracture in December 2019, due to which he could not get any work during lockdown.
-In 2022, while shooting for Pandya Store, he suffered a shoulder injury with dislocated shoulder, fracture and muscle tear.
+In 2022, while shooting for Pandya Store, he had a dislocated shoulder, fracture and muscle tear.